 Advertising a Property

-When advertising your property, whether online, on billboards, or any other kind of platform, you must be careful not to use statements and images that may be perceived as discriminatory.
-To ensure that your listing is compliant with the Fair Housing Act, as a rule of thumb, you should focus on what your property has to offer.
+Try to avoid discrimination while advertising your property.
+Whether online, on billboards, or on any other kind of platform, you must be careful not to use statements and images that may be perceived as discriminatory.
+To ensure that your listing is compliant with the Act, as a rule of thumb, you should focus on what your property has to offer.

 Examples of discriminatory actions in advertising include: